Ohcanorof/ParkZone/README.md

 | No database requirement | ✅ | File-based collections (activeTickets, history) |
 | Java + TCP/IP architecture | ✅ | Client-server design in all flows |

 ---

+## 🎓 Academic Integrity

+This project is submitted as coursework for CS401 Software Engineering.
+All work is original and completed by team members listed above.
+External code snippets (if any) are properly attributed.

+**Course Instructor:** Professor Smith
+**Institution:** California State University, East Bay **Semester:** Fall 2025

+---

+## 📝 License

+This project is submitted for academic purposes only.
+All rights reserved by the team members.

+---

+**Last Updated:** October 20, 2025
+**Version:** 2.0 (Phase 2 Complete)